vdsingh/UMass-GreenEats/README.md

 ## Accomplishments that we're proud of

 We're very proud of our use of multiple cloud services.
 Although it was a bummer to find out that our scraper was incompatible with Google Cloud Functions, we were still persistent on getting it to run on the cloud.
-I believe it was a great accomplishment to work around this roadblock by incorporating AWS alongside Google Cloud.
+We believe it was a great accomplishment to work around this roadblock by incorporating AWS alongside Google Cloud.

 We're also very proud of our iOS frontend.
 A lot of work went into designing, mocking, and storyboarding to make our app look exactly the way that we wanted it to.